 Other Ways to Pay for Care

-The fact that most insurance companies will not fully cover the cost of LASIK procedures isn't entirely bad.
+The fact that most insurance companies will not fully cover the cost of LASIK procedures is not entirely bad.
 As the Washington Examiner points out, some experts believe that the lack of insurance coverage keeps the cost of LASIK low.
-Consumers are consistently looking for the best price on the care they need, and that can help to ensure that prices don't rise higher than they should.
+Consumers are consistently looking for the best price on the care they need, and that can help to ensure that prices do not rise higher than they should.
 Competition and price shopping help to keep costs under control.

 Even so, you may be unhappy with the idea of paying for your entire surgery out of your own pocket, especially if you believe you have to pay for the entire cost upfront.
 Thankfully, you have options.

 Many LASIK providers offer financing options, so you can cover the cost of care with one small, monthly payment that fits within your budget.
 This payment can help you cover the cost of care without breaking the bank.
 It could be a good option if you cannot access the money you need all at once.